Canal stenosis surgery rehabilitation exercises

 Minimally invasive spine surgery

-Patients who have been diagnosed with canal stenosis and are considering surgery should know that there are effective, minimally invasive alternatives to traditional open spine surgery.
-The surgeons at Laser Spine Institute have perfected outpatient procedures to address spinal conditions that cause neck and back pain.
-Contact us today for more information and to request a review of a recent MRI or CT scan.
+Patients who have been diagnosed with canal stenosis and are considering surgery should know that there are minimally invasive alternatives to traditional open spine surgery.
+The board-certified surgeons+ at Laser Spine Institute perform outpatient procedures to address spinal conditions that cause neck and back pain.
+By using muscle-sparing techniques, we’re able to provide our patients with a shorter recovery time and less risk of complication compared to traditional procedures.
+Contact us today for more information.
+If you are a patient who has undergone minimally invasive spine surgery for canal stenosis at Laser Spine Institute, call the SPINE LINE at any time with questions or concerns about your postoperative recovery process.